LucaLanzi/Fprime/README.md

-# Code Repo for all my projects
+# Repo for helper programs being used to develop for SCALES
-Includes things in C++, Shell, Fprime work, Python and more